-But honestly, that can be a bunch to typing if you are using it a lot.
-So lets make a shortcut I learned from Eamon O'Connell.
+But honestly, that can be a bunch of typing if you are using it a lot.
+So let's make a shortcut I learned from Eamon O'Connell.
 We are going to need to edit our vim config file for this. http://programming34m0.blogspot.com/2011/04/nerd-tree-file-explorer-with-mac-vim.html

 Great, now we no long have to type

 :NERDTreeToggle every time, we just have to hit fn+F2.